Is your child due to start school in September 2024?

 On this page we have provided all the information you will need to help you and your child settle into the school routine here at Meopham Community Academy when they join us in September.
 There is information relating to all aspects of Reception including the transition into school life, the daily routine your child will experience, the learning that your child will be involved in and the aims of the Early Years Foundation Stage.

-As part of the transition from pre-school settings into school, our Reception teachers visit every child’s home allocated to their class at the start of September (in the first week of the new school year).
+As part of the transition from pre-school settings into school, our Reception teachers visit every child’s home allocated to their class before the child starts September (this may happen at the end of July or the start of September).
 This ensures the school has all the information we need before your child starts school and gives you the opportunity to ask us any questions you might have.
 We collect personal, medical and social information at these visits so please have your child’s red medical book at hand for the visit.
 The visit will last around 30 minutes.

-Following the home visits the children will start attending school for half days for two weeks.
+Following the home visits the children will start attending school staggered for one week.
 This tried-and-tested method at Meopham Community Academy is extremely successful as it ensures the children are given the opportunity to familiarise themselves with all the new people and procedures at school at a fair and steady pace.
+After this week, the majority of children will be ready to join us full time.
+If a child isn't quite ready yet, that isn't a problem at all, we will work with the parents to discuss whether shorter days would help for a short period of time.

 Each of the two Reception classes have their own classroom.
 In addition, the children from both classes have access to our shared area and outdoor learning area.
 There are many opportunities during the school day where children from both classes are able to mix in the shared and outdoor areas of Reception.

-Our weekly timetable is made up of a mixture of teacher-led sessions and independent sessions known by the children as 'Exploring and Learning'.
+Our weekly timetable is made up of a mixture of teacher-led sessions and independent sessions known by the children as 'Challenge Time'.
 During the teacher-led sessions, children will mostly be within their classroom with their class teacher and teaching assistant.

-During Exploring and Learning sessions the role of the adults is to model activities based on the teacher-led sessions, while encouraging children to take risks and to put their skills into action.
+During Challenge Time sessions the role of the adults is to model activities based on the teacher-led sessions, while encouraging children to take risks and to put their skills into action.
 Children are not ‘forced’ to participate in adult-led activities at these times.
 However, all children are encouraged to try something new and to develop their learning on a daily basis.

 At Meopham Community Academy we follow the scheme 'Read Write Inc.' to introduce the skill of reading to the children.
 Phonics lessons are occur daily in the morning session with classes split into four groups to ensure we always support each child’s ability in the smallest groups possible.